A Closer Look at Deep Learning Methods on Tabular Datasets: Measuring the Heterogeneity of Tabular Data

+Meta-features capture intrinsic properties of a tabular dataset.
+To understand which properties matter most for deep tabular learning, we link them to the epoch-wise training dynamics of neural models.
+Instead of treating meta-feature selection as an isolated procedure, we reformulate it as a forecasting task: predicting validation curves from dataset properties.
+This formulation allows us to identify which dataset characteristics most strongly influence model behavior.

-In addition to performance measures of different methods, our benchmark also records detailed statistics during the training process.
-Specifically, given a training set $\sD$ of a dataset, we optimize a deep tabular model $f$ by stochastic gradient descent over~\autoref{eq:objective}.
-In each epoch, we randomly permute the order of all examples in $\sD$, and sample mini-batches of examples sequentially.
-An epoch is defined as one complete pass through all examples in $\sD$.
-We can record the change in the validation set statistics (\eg, accuracy for a classification task) in the form $\boldsymbol{a}=[a_1, a_2, \ldots, a_T]\in\bbR_+^T$ over $T$ epochs before early stopping.
+Formally, given a training set $\sD$, we optimize a deep tabular model $f$ with stochastic gradient descent over~\autoref{eq:objective}.
+Each epoch is a complete pass through $\sD$, with mini-batches drawn after random permutation of the examples.
+Assuming the best hyperparameters of $f$ are predetermined, we record validation statistics (\ie, classification accuracy or normalized RMSE for regression) as a sequence $\boldsymbol{a}=[a_1,a_2,\ldots,a_T]\in\bbR_+^T$ over $T$ epochs until early stopping.

-Training deep tabular models usually incurs high time and computational costs.
-Therefore, an {\em efficient} way to estimate the model's ability is to predict subsequent values in $\boldsymbol{a}$ given the initial values.
-In other words, we aim to predict the dynamics of validation set statistics curves based on their initial parts.
-If the accuracy curve for a classification task does not increase rapidly but oscillates, it is reasonable to stop the training and try another configuration of the model~\cite{CortesJSVD93Learning}.
-To this end, we propose a new tabular prediction task: predicting the dynamics of a model during its training progress based on both the properties of $\sD$ as well as the initial values of the curve $\boldsymbol{a}$.

-In particular, we collect meta-features $\vm_\sD$ for $\sD$, which include basic statistics of a dataset ($N$, $d$, and $C$), and other criteria such as the joint entropy between each attribute and class~\cite{McElfreshKVCRGW23}.
-Additionally, we define a support set $\sS\in\bbR_+^K$ containing the first $K$ values in $\boldsymbol{a}$, and a query set $\sQ\in\bbR_+^{T-K}$ consisting of the remaining values.
-We aim to learn a mapping $g$ from $\{\vm_\sD, \sS\}$ to $\sQ$, based on the statistics of all datasets and methods in our benchmark.
-We set $\boldsymbol{a}$ as the list of accuracies for classification and as the list of normalized RMSE for regression tasks.
-The support set $\sS$ depicts the initial changes in the validation curve, while the meta-features $\vm_\sD$ encode the intrinsic properties of a dataset.
-By learning $g$, we can analyze which meta-features influence changes in validation set accuracy, thereby identifying the key factors essential for the performance of deep tabular methods.